DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 But it was Kai together with two of his colleagues who are supposed to shop for her gift and keep it secret until the fateful date.
 There is no way Kai could just answer to the person himself: _Yes, indeed we're thinking about it_

 "It is fine, fine.
-I had exactly the same thoughts"
+I had exactly the same thoughts."

 "...Same?"

 "Farewell gifts.
-Before I'll depart for capital, I'd like to make a present for you"
+Before I'll depart for capital, I'd like to make a present for you."

 Multiple generations of Jeanne's ancestors were serving in top position of MDA.
 She was from renowned and elite family.